hub2vu/ai2thor-emodied-llm/README.md

 - This is a simple project that uses Chatgpt-4o to control a home robot.
 - The robot is tasked to do a simple cooking task to do it in a simulated home environment.
 - The project uses AI2Thor simulator and an iThor environment.
+- The project uses langchains to ineract with openai gpt-4o model.

 ## Installation